puppetlabs/puppet-docs/source/guides/templating.markdown

     <% if broadcast != "NONE" %>        broadcast <%= broadcast %> <% end %>

-## Access to defined tags and classes
+## Access to Tags and Declared Classes

-In Puppet version 0.24.6 and later, it is possible from a template to get the list of defined classes, the list of tags in the current scope, and the list of all tags as ruby arrays.
-For example:
+> **Note:** The lists of tags and declared classes are parse-order dependent --- they are only safe to use if you know exactly when in the compilation process the template will be evaluated.
+Using these variables is not recommended.

+In version 0.24.6 and later, Puppet passes the following extra variables to a template:

+* `classes` --- an array of all of the classes that have been declared so far
+* `tags` --- an array of all of the tags applied to the current container
+* `all_tags` --- an array of all of the tags in use anywhere in the catalog

+You can iterate over these variables or access their members.

+This snippet will print all the classes that have been declared so far:

+    <% classes.each do |klass| -%>
+    The class <%= klass %> is defined
+    <% end -%>

-This snippet will print all the tags defined in the current scope:
+This snippet will print all the tags applied to the current container:

     <% tags.each do |tag| -%>
     The tag <%= tag %> is part of the current scope
     <% end -%>

-This snippet will print all the defined tags in the catalog:
+This snippet will print all of the tags in use so far:

     <% all_tags.each do |tag| -%>
     The tag <%= tag %> is defined
     <% end -%>

-This snippet will print all the defined classes in the catalog:

-    <% classes.each do |klass| -%>
-    The class <%= klass %> is defined
-    <% end -%>

-## Access to variables and Puppet functions with the scope object

-Inside templates you have access to a scope object.
-All of the functions that you can access in the puppet manifests can be accessed via that scope object, although not via the same name.

-Variables defined in the current scope are available as entries in the hash returned by the scope object's `to_hash` method.
-This snippet will print all of the variable names defined in the current scope:

-    <% scope.to_hash.keys.each do |k| -%>
-    <%= k %>
-    <% end -%>
+## Using Functions Within Templates

+[template_functions]: #using-functions-within-templates

+[Puppet functions][functions] can be used inside templates, but their use there is slightly different from their use in manifests:

+* All functions are methods on the `scope` object.
-Puppet functions can be called by prepending "`function_`" to the beginning of the function name.
-For example, including one template inside another:
+* You must prepend "`function_`" to the beginning of the function name.
+* The arguments of the function must be provided **as an array,** even if there is only one argument.
+(This is mandatory in Puppet 3.
+Prior to Puppet 3, some functions would succeed when passed a string and some would fail.)

+For example, to include one template inside another:

     <%= scope.function_template(["my_module/template2.erb"]) %>

+To log a warning using Puppet's own logging system, so that it will appear in reports:

+    <%= scope.function_warning(["Template was missing some data; this config file may be malformed."]) %>

 ## Syntax Checking